Junkes History, Family Crest & Coats of Arms

 Early Origins of the Junkes family

-Shropshire where they held a family seat in the 13th century.
+The surname Junkes was first found in Shropshire where they held a family seat in the 13th century.
 The name could have also been a baptismal name as in "son of John" which was a diminutive of Jenkin and this was later modified to Jenks and Jinks.
-CITATION[CLOSE]

 Early History of the Junkes family